Start date: September 2022

-MA Communication Design combines the development of practical skills with the study of historical and theoretical issues, in a world-class research-intensive environment.
+MA Communication Design: Book Design combines the development of practical skills with the study of historical and theoretical issues, in a world-class research-intensive environment.

 This course integrates shared elements of study and pathway-specific elements.
 This Book Design pathway allows for specialisation and a deeper engagement with Communication Design.